Skein & Garment Competition

 General Instructions for Hand Knitting

-- Articles knit partially or entirely on a knitting machine or knitting loom are not eligible for entry in classes K01-K16.
+- Articles knit partially or entirely on a knitting machine or knitting loom (including a circular sock machine) are not eligible for entry in classes K01-K16.

 General Instructions for Felting

-Felted articles (hand-knitted and then felted, handwoven and then felted, felted from fleece, or needle-felted) should be entered in classes F01-F04.
-Knitted or woven articles that have been fulled, i.e., stitches or warp and weft yarn are readily visible, must be entered in the class of the primary technique.
+Felted articles (hand-knitted and then felted, handwoven and then felted, felted from fleece, wet felted, or needle felted) should be entered in classes F01-F04.
+Knitted or woven articles that have been fulled (i.e., stitches or warp and weft yarn are readily visible) must be entered in the class of the primary technique.

 Classes

-Skeins – 100% wool prepared by spinner from raw wool
+Skeins – 100% wool processed by spinner from raw wool

 - S01 Fine singles yarn